ahmadrezaM97/notes/notes/Fleeting Notes/Databse/redis/redis cluster.md

 in essence, the hash slot is another layer of abstraction.
 It decouples data records (kv pairs) and nodes.

-each node only need to know what slots shoud be stored on ot. slots are encoded as bit arrary
+each node only need to know what slots should be stored on it. slots are encoded as bit array

 ### introduction